-The Friday after Thanksgiving, or Black Friday, is traditionally considered the kickoff to the holiday shopping season.
+The Friday after Thanksgiving, or Black Friday, is traditionally considered the kickoff to the holiday season for shoppers.
 That’s less true today than it used to be, with many stores unveiling their holiday deals well before Thanksgiving.
 But there’s no denying Thanksgiving weekend is still a major shopping event.
-According to the National Retail Federation, more than 165 million Americans shopped in stores and online over Thanksgiving weekend in 2018, spending an average of $313 per person.
+According to the National Retail Federation, nearly 190 million Americans shopped in stores and online over Thanksgiving weekend in 2019, spending an average of $362 per person.

 All this shopping is excellent news for retailers, but for the shoppers themselves, it has definite downsides.
 After all, the day is called “Black Friday” for a reason.
 And contrary to popular belief, that reason had nothing to do with sales figures.
 Philadelphia police officers popularized the term in the 1960s when they used it to refer to the crowds and snarled traffic they had to cope with in the city’s shopping district.

 Reasons to Stay Home on Black Friday

 Shoppers who feel reluctant to venture out into the Black Friday frenzy have good reason to hesitate.
 Joining the throngs of Black Friday shoppers in stores has some serious drawbacks, including the following:

 - Traffic.
 With hordes of shoppers hitting the stores, traffic backs up on the highways, causing significant slowdowns.
 Parking lots are crowded as well, leading to frantic competition for parking spaces.
 ABC News reported that on Black Friday 2016, a shopper was shot dead in a conflict over a parking space outside a Walmart in Reno, Nevada.

 - Crowding.
 As bad as Black Friday traffic is, the overcrowding in and around the stores is often worse.
 Every year, news outlets display photos of mobs of frenzied shoppers shoving each other aside to claim prized doorbuster specials.
 In some cases, the dense press of shoppers turns dangerous or even deadly.
 On Black Friday 2008, crowds outside a Walmart in Green Valley, New York pushed in the store’s double doors and trampled a worker to death.